 - “We can all agree that the unexamined life is not worth living…but if all you’re doing is examining, you’re not living.” — Adam Leipzig

 Bonus (from my wife): “It’s certainly changed my perspective for the better.
 I’ve always looked at things from other angles, but I’m looking at life from angles that I didn’t know previously existed.
 Here’s my philosophy on life: Respectfully question everything; we know nothing.”

-Update 2/27/19: I’m currently working on a book about how to find and create life purpose!
-It will be a super detailed guide outlining how I’ve found and created my own life purpose over the last couple years since my existential crisis.
-Please sign up for email or follow on social to be notified when it is available in 2019.
+Update 7/16/19: I’m working on a book about how to find and create life purpose!
+It will be a detailed guide outlining how I’ve found and created my own life purpose over the last four years since my existential crisis.
+Please sign up for email or follow socially to be notified when it is available.
 Thank you!